Notification of Privacy Rights to Students

 - Most recent previous educational agency or institution attended

 - E-mail address

-Students will be notified upon admission of their right to request that any and all directory information not be released publicly to anyone other than persons authorized by the college's student record release policy without their written consent.
-Such requests will be made on the Records Restriction Request form to be obtained and filed at the Registrar's office.
+Students will be notified upon admission of their right to request that any and all directory information not be released publicly to anyone other than persons authorized by the college’s student record release policy without their written consent.
+Such requests will be made on the Student Records Release Request Form to be obtained and filed at the Registrar’s office.
 No other office should issue directory information unless they have first checked with the Registrar.

 Creation, Permanence and Destruction of Records